Neutrinos as a new tool to characterise the Milky Way Centre

 Fortunately, neutrino astronomy is now at a turning point.
 Several neutrino telescopes capable of observing the Southern Sky with high angular resolution --- down to a tenth of a degree and below --- are being constructed or proposed worldwide.
-Among them, KM3NeT/ARCA in the Mediterranean Sea~\citep{Adrian-Martinez16JPG} and Baikal-GVD in Lake Baikal~\citep{Baikal19arxiv} are in an advanced construction phase and are expected to begin operations within the next few years.
-Other proposed telescopes include P-ONE~\citep{Agostini20NatAst}, located offshore of Vancouver Island, as well as TRIDENT~\citep{TRIDENT2023NatAs} and NEON~\citep{NEON2024arXiv} in the South China Sea, and HUNT in Lake Baikal or the South China Sea~\citep{HUNT2024icrc}.
-Tentative timelines suggest that P-ONE will come online at the beginning of the next decade, followed by TRIDENT, NEON, and HUNT in the subsequent decade.
+Among them, KM3NeT/ARCA \citep{Adrian-Martinez16JPG} and Baikal-GVD \citep{Baikal19arxiv} are in an advanced construction phase and are expected to begin operations within the next few years.
+Other proposed telescopes include P-ONE~\citep{Agostini20NatAst}, as well as TRIDENT~\citep{TRIDENT2023NatAs}, NEON~\citep{NEON2024arXiv} and HUNT~\citep{HUNT2024icrc}.
+Tentative timelines suggest that P-ONE could come online at the beginning of the next decade, followed by TRIDENT, NEON, and HUNT in the subsequent decade.
 This rapidly growing network of neutrino telescopes will dramatically enhance our neutrino detection capabilities in the near future and expand the field of view for high-angular-resolution neutrino observations.

-To quantify the extent to which future neutrino data will help resolve discrepancies among mass tracers, we consider a baseline scenario where neutrinos are emitted from the CMZ with the same gamma-ray flux and power-law energy spectrum reported by HESS.
-This assumption appears robust, as all commonly considered hadronic processes result in a gamma-ray and all-flavour neutrino flux within a 20\% difference~\cite{Koldobskiy21PRD}.
-However, it may lead to an overestimation of the neutrino flux if some of the gamma-ray flux originates from leptonic processes.